-A team, called Regather, was formed in May to address questions, concerns, and solutions for how St. Martin’s will handle the coming months in the face of the COVID-19 pandemic.
+A team, called Regather, was formed in May 2020 to address questions, concerns, and solutions for how St. Martin’s will handle the COVID-19 pandemic.
 This document addresses strategies and questions about when and how we’ll regather and will be modified as new information becomes available.
 We welcome your questions!
 Reach us at firstname.lastname@example.org.

 Although some businesses and churches are allowed to open, we in the Episcopal Church have decided to take a careful and conservative approach, to keep our parishioners and staff safe and healthy.
 The medical and scientific communities expect the pandemic will last 12-18 months.
 That’s a daunting thought.
 But know that with God’s help, we will be strengthened by this experience.